haeussma/carin-db/README.md

 - All reactions ((r2), (r4), (r10), (r20)) used sonication for the cell disruption process, indicating no difference in methodology across these reactions.
 ```

+### Use the Neo4j Browser

+When navigating to the [Neo4j Browser](http://localhost/browser), you can explore the data in the database.
+Upon first access, log in with the following credentials:
+> - Host: `bolt://localhost:7687`
+> - Username: `neo4j`
+> - Password: `12345678`

+Here you have direct access to the database and can run Cypher queries to read and modify data.

 ## Troubleshooting